aimfeld/CellMorphs/docs/index.md

 # Introduction

-CellMorphs is a program for evolving [cellular automata](http://en.wikipedia.org/wiki/Cellular_automata) (CA).
-CA are complex dynamical systems that exhibit overall behavior that cannot be traced back to the underlying rules, that is, [emergent](http://en.wikipedia.org/wiki/Emergence) or self-organized behavior.
+CellMorphs is a program for evolving [cellular automata](http://en.wikipedia.org/wiki/Cellular_automata).
+Cellular automata are complex dynamical systems that exhibit overall behavior that cannot be traced back to the underlying rules, that is, [emergent](http://en.wikipedia.org/wiki/Emergence) or self-organized behavior.
 Complex systems typically consist of many similar, interacting, simple parts.
 'Simple' means that the behavior of parts is easily understood, while the overall behavior of the system as a whole has no simple explanation.

-The CA of CellMorphs are based on [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and the idea of evolution by aesthetic selection is derived from [Richard Dawkins' Biomorphs](https://en.wikipedia.org/wiki/The_Blind_Watchmaker).
-It starts with a classic game of life CA and five slightly mutated versions of it, all of which you see moving on the screen.
+The cellular automata of CellMorphs are based on [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and the idea of evolution by aesthetic selection is derived from [Richard Dawkins' Biomorphs](https://en.wikipedia.org/wiki/The_Blind_Watchmaker).
+It starts with a classic game of life cellular automaton and five slightly mutated versions of it, all of which you see moving on the screen.
 Since you're smarter than the computer, you do the hard job of selection, while the computer generates new mutations.
 Here's how the program looks like:

 ![GUI](img/gui.gif)